Your USF College Admissions Questions Answered

 - Gray means you will need to complete the task in the future, but not now.

-If you have more questions or would like to learn more about USF, feel free to contact us online or at 813-974-3350.
+If you have more questions or would like to learn more about USF, feel free to contact us online or call 813-974-3350.
 Thanks for reading and, as always, Go Bulls!